2019-20 Board of Education Proposed Budget

-Superintendent Cathy Moore shared her proposed budget for fiscal year 2019-2020 during a school board meeting April 2.
-The proposal requests an increase in local funding of $48.9 million.
-Of that amount, $19.6 million is driven by state requirements.
-The proposal also includes savings of $14.4 million by eliminating one-time costs, reducing expenses and removing programs.
+The Wake County Board of Education approved its budget request of Wake County Commissioners for fiscal year 2019-2020 during the school board's May 7th regular meeting.
+The proposal requested an increase in local funding of $48.3 million.
+Of that amount, almost $19.6 million is driven by state requirements.
+The proposal also included savings of $14.9 million by eliminating one-time costs, reducing expenses and removing programs.

 Funds in this category will be used to cover legislative requirements such as the financial support of charter schools, costs associated with smaller K-3 classes and an increase in local costs for retirement and insurance.
 Local funds will also be needed to support anticipated salary increases approved by the state.

 Funds will be used to open and operate four new schools - Green Level High, Parkside Elementary, Southeast Raleigh Elementary and Alston Ridge Middle.

 Most of the funding in this category will pay for pre-school teachers and assistants, transportation assistants and contracts with transportation vendors.

 Funds will be used to support the first year of a multi-year plan to create competitive salaries for custodians, child nutrition workers, bus drivers and skilled laborers such as fleet mechanics, HVAC technicians and clerical staff.

 Funds will be used to support the first year of a multi-year plan to help reduce a backlog of work orders, many of which involve regular repairs to heating and cooling systems stretched beyond normal and recommended life spans.

 Most of the money in this category will be used to support the final year of a five-year plan to increase extra-duty pay to academic and athletic coaches.

 You can see a breakdown of all budget items, including page numbers in the superintendent's budget book for each description, using this budget summary.